 The candidate must sign and date the statement before it is filed.
 All statements are confidential until the expiration of the filing deadline.
-The candidate is required to pay the estimated cost of the statement and sign a Deposit Agreement at the time the statement is filed.
-When the statement is filed, a copy of the signed statement and the signed Deposit Agreement will be given to the candidate. § 13311
+The candidate is required to pay for the statement at the time of filing.
+A copy of the signed statement and the Candidate's Statement Agreement form will be given to the candidate. § 13311